Neighbors Care Alliance (NCA)

 The Neighbors Care Alliance (NCA) is a network of neighborhood volunteer programs with a shared mission of helping older adults thrive safely in their homes for as long as possible.
 The programs serve specific geographic areas, and each is independently organized.
 Pima Council on Aging serves as the program administrator and provides tools to build infrastructure, volunteer training, opportunities for networking, access to community resources, and mileage reimbursement.
 Volunteers support older adults through a variety of services which can include, transportation to medical appointments and shopping, running errands, meal delivery, phone calls and visits, light house and yard work, and caregiver respite.
 Neighbors connecting to neighbors reduces the social isolation many older adults face while helping to meet everyday needs.

 The NCA welcomes all interested volunteers and neighborhood programs to the network.
 Through participation in the Neighbors Care Alliance your neighborhood program will build a vast network of resources and support, building a safety net for older adults.

 - Carefree Village Helpers – Providing support to older adults residing in Carefree Village Mobile Home Community and Mobile Home Park.
 4100 N. Romero Road, 85705.

 - Corona Cares – Serving older adults who reside in Corona de Tucson Fire District between Dawn Road on the north and Ocotillo View Road on the south, Houghton Road on the west and Wentworth Road on the east.

 - Eastside Neighbors Volunteer Program – Providing support to older adults (55+) who reside between Grant Road/Tanque Verde Road on the north and Irvington on the south, and Swan Road on the west and Houghton Road on the east.
 Services available in Spanish.

 - IMPACT of Southern Arizona– Serving older adults with meal delivery and transportation residing in northwest Pima County including Oro Valley, Marana, and Catalina.

-- Interfaith Community Services of Tucson– Serving older adults and people with disabilities in 28 zip code areas of Pima County.
+- Interfaith Community Services– Serving older adults and people with disabilities in 28 zip code areas of Pima County.
 (Please visit the ICS website to determine if your neighborhood is included).